gabrielittner/support-db-requery/README.md

 ### SQL Brite

-Using this library requires version 3 of SQL Brite, which is currently only available as a snapshot (`compile 'com.squareup.sqlbrite3:sqlbrite:3.0.0-SNAPSHOT'`).
+Using this library requires version `3.0.0` of SQL Brite.
 Create the helper as described in [regular usage](#regular-usage) and pass it into `wrapDatabaseHelper`:

 ```java